rileyjmurray/sageopt/docs/source/documentation/sageopt.coniclifts.rst

 above.

 The most important function in coniclifts' compilation process is given below.
-The fourth return argument mentions "ScalarVariable" objects, which users of coniclifts need not interact with directly.
+The final return argument mentions "ScalarVariable" objects, which users of coniclifts need not interact with directly.

 .. autofunction:: sageopt.coniclifts.compilers.compile_constrained_system